The best vegan cookbooks will inspire you to try new things, whether you’re trying to eat more plant-based meals or are a committed vegan already.

 What's more, those numbers only covers people who consider themselves fully vegan.
 Many more of us are introducing elements of plant-based eating into our diets on a regular and part-time basis.

-And the trend is set to spike this January - already a time when people generally think about how to eat healthily - thanks to Veganuary, a movement that encourages people to begin their year by experimenting with veganism.
+And the trend spikes further in January - already a time when people generally think about how to eat healthily - thanks to Veganuary, a movement that encourages people to begin their year by experimenting with veganism.

 It can be quite overwhelming for the novice vegan cook, and we're here to help cut through the noise.
 Our number one recommendation for anyone starting out on their vegan journey is The Happy Pear: Vegan Cooking For Everyone.
 It introduces vegan cooking in a really simple and informative way, with great recipes and lots of tips around technique.